szabgab/perlmaven.com/sites/en/pages/cli-counter-with-yaml-backend.md

 In this example we can see how to use YAML as data storage.
 How to load existing YAML file and how to create new one from data in the memory.

-We can also see how accept a command line parameter using <b>shift</b>.
+We can also see how accept a command line parameter using **shift**.

 {% include file="examples/counter_yml.pl" %}